-- Determine or clarify the meaning of unknown and multiple-meaning words and phrases by using context clues, analyzing meaningful word parts, and consulting general and specialized reference materials, as appropriate - Demonstrate understanding of figurative language, word relationships, and nuances in - Acquire and use accurately a range of general academic and domain-specific words and phrases sufficient for reading, writing, speaking, and listening at the college and career readines level; demonstrate independence in gathering vocabulary knowledge when encountering an unknown term important to comprehension or expression.
+- Determine or darify the meaning of unknown and multiple-meaning words and phrases by using context clues, analyzing meaningful wo and consulting general and specialized reference materials, as appropriate - Demonstrate understanding of figurative language, word relationships, and nuances in word meanings. - 6.
+Acquire and use accurately a range of general academic and domain-specific words and phrases sufficient for reading, writing, speaking, and listening at the college and career readiness level; demonstrate independence in gathering vocabulary knowledge when encountering an unknown term important to comprehensi or expression.

-[&]quot;Please see "Research to Build and Present Knowledge" in Writing and "Comprehension and Collaboration" in Speaking and Listening for additional standards relevent to gethering, assessing, and applying information from print and digital sources.
+Please see "Research to Build and Present Knowledge" in Writing and "Comprehension and Collaboration" in Speaking and Listening for additional standards relevant to gathering, assessing, and applying information from print and digital sources.

-These bread types of writing include many subgenres.
+These broad types of writing include many subgenres.
 See Appendix A for definitions of key writing types (found at corestandards.org).